civicrm/civicrm-dev-docs/docs/extend-stages.md

 determined the maturity and stewardship of the project -- with a few basic rules of thumb:

--   The author always registers his extension on `civicrm.org` by creating an `extension` node.
+-   The author always registers their extension on `civicrm.org` by creating an `extension` node.
 -   *Official* extensions are subject to more scrutiny than *Contributed* extensions.